Optimal Control of thermally noisy quantum gates in a multilevel system: OCT Results

+which is constant for a volume-preserving unitary map and decreases as the logical dynamics become more dissipative.

+Figure~\ref{fig:logical_geometry_ancilla} combines these diagnostics with the corresponding gate-performance measure.
+The comparison shows that the parameter regime in which ancilla-assisted control improves the gate fidelity is also characterized by two concurrent features: a temporary increase in ancilla occupation and a reduced contraction of the logical Bloch ellipsoid.
+In other words, the optimized control does not eliminate thermal dissipation globally but instead reshapes the dynamics so that the logical reduced map is less severely degraded.

+This interpretation is restricted to the family of models studied here.
+The analysis does not imply a universal ancilla-protection theorem.
+Rather, it provides a direct quantitative characterization, within the present multilevel architectures, of how ancilla-assisted control can reduce the effective thermal-noise impact on the logical gate.
 Having established the behavior of the gate under noise as a function of both temperature \(T\) (Fig.~\ref{fig:log_ratio_vs_betta}) and system–bath coupling rate \(\gamma\) (Fig.~\ref{fig:log_ratio_vs_gamma}), we have a benchmark to frame the extent by which the environment degrades the gate performance.
 In this indirect control of the qubit via ancillas, we attempted to use OCT to mitigate the noise, but achieved only marginal success.
-The indirect control could not influence the operators that couple to the environment, and therefore, the OCT had marginal success.

-To overcome this difficulty, we introduce explicit control fields that drive direct single-qubit transitions.
-We have added a $\sigma_x$ interaction between the qubit states (direct control on the states).
-Figure \ref{fig:2_case_Control_1Qbit} shows, in the right inset, the degradation of fidelity due to increasing relaxation rate $\gamma$.
-Two examples corresponding to different control fields are shown.
-In this case, OCT mitigates thermal noise significantly, but this effect vanishes at large values of $\gamma$.
+The indirect control could not influence the operators that couple to the environment, and therefore, the OCT had a marginal impact. \\ \\ \\ To overcome this limitation, we introduce explicit control fields that directly drive transitions between the qubit states.
+Specifically, an additional $\sigma_x$ interaction is incorporated into the Hamiltonian, providing direct control of the logical qubit.
+The right inset of Fig.~\ref{fig:2_case_Control_1Qbit} illustrates the degradation of gate fidelity as a function of the relaxation rate \(\gamma\).
+Results are shown for two representative control protocols.
+The additional control degree of freedom enables the optimal-control algorithm to substantially suppress the effects of thermal relaxation, leading to improved fidelities over a broad range of dissipation strengths.
+However, as \(\gamma\) increases, relaxation ultimately dominates the dynamics, and the benefit of optimal control gradually diminishes.